How To Help Your Baby Sleep When Sick

 NIGHT WAKINGS WHEN YOUR CHILD IS SICK

-If your child wakes in the night while sick, you want to take care of all of your child’s needs and provide a little TLC.
+When your child wakes at night, take care of all of your child’s needs and provide a little TLC.

 If your baby normally feeds at that time, feed your little one and get them right back down.

 If your child has night weaned already or your baby is waking outside of a normal feed time, try these steps to get your child back down:

 - Mild sickness.
 If you think you’re little one may resettle independently, you can wait up to 5 minutes.
 This will your child a chance to return to sleep before intervening

 - Moderately or severely sick.
 Get your butt in there pronto to check on them!
 Try to alleviate symptoms according to your plan with your pediatrician.
 Then try putting your little one back down like you normally do